 During the installation, you will participate in local activities such as learning how to make tortillas or rosquillas, a popular-corn-based dessert in Nicaragua.
 On other days, you may visit a temple, see local art or learn how to make chocolate.
-Program activities are designed for a deep personal and group experience that helps individuals understand more about their host community as well as about their own culture, values, and underlying assumptions about global issues like energy poverty.
+Program activities are designed for a deep personal and group experience that helps individuals understand more about the culture they are visiting as well as about their own culture, values, and underlying assumptions about global issues like energy poverty.

 Sample week (will vary by project):

-Sunday: Orientation sessions (Culture, Safety, and Technical), drive to the region you will be working in and explore the region’s largest city
+Sunday: Orientation sessions (Culture, Safety, and Technical), drive to the region you will be working in.

-Monday-Wednesday: Solar installation in rural community and cultural activities.
-“Fiesta” with the entire community to celebrate the new solar system on Wednesday evening.
+Monday-Wednesday: Solar installation in rural or urban community and cultural activities.
+Celebration with the community to celebrate the new solar system on Wednesday evening.
 Group reflection about readings provided.

 Thursday: Solar system maintenance training with the community in the morning.
-Final lunch in community and goodbyes.
-Head to a colonial city to explore its architecture and lively cultural scene.
+Final lunch at the job site and goodbyes.
+Head to a nearby city to explore its architecture and lively cultural scene.

-Sunday: Trip officially ends and volunteers fly home.
+Saturday: Trip officially ends and travelers fly home.